 NILE has nearly 20 years' experience in advising teachers on European funding.
 Please get in touch with our Registrar, Alison Lake if you have any further questions.

-For more information, visit the EU's Erasmus+ overview page, the EU Education and Training page or the Education, Audiovisual and Cultural Executive Agency website.
+For more information, visit the EU's Erasmus+ overview page and the Education, Audiovisual and Cultural Executive Agency website.
 You can also follow Erasmus+ on Facebook and Twitter, or contact your National Agency for details of the process and priorities in your country.